cyrusimap/cyrusimap.github.io/_sources/imap/reference/manpages/configs/imapd.conf.txt

         replica host.
 Prefix with a channel name to only apply for that channel.
-If not specified, and if sync_try_imap is set to "yes" (the default), then the replication client will first try "imap" (port 143) to check if imapd supports replication.  otherwise it will default to "csync" (usually port 2005).
+If not specified, and if sync_try_imap is set to "yes" (the default), then the replication client will first try "imap" (port 143) to check if imapd supports replication.
+Otherwise it will default to "csync" (usually port 2005).

     .. endblob sync_port